Chairman of the Board

 Al has frequently appeared on network television, including NBC, CNN, FOX, MSNBC, Telemundo and Univision, and is an opinion writer for a number of national publications.

-Born in Houston and raised in Mexico City, Alex resides in Houston with his wife, Cathy.
-They have two children, Michelle and Patrick, and one granddaughter, Mia Marie.
+Born in Houston and raised in Mexico City, Alex resides in Houston.
+He and Cathy have two children, Michelle, and Patrick, two granddaughters, Mia Marie and Catherine Josephine, and a grandson, Oliver Charles.

 Ana Pinczuk is the Chief Development Officer at Anaplan, a SaaS planning software company with themission to make all planning for all people a reality.
 Ana drives Anaplan’s Product Management andEngineering teams responsible for Anaplan’s product plans, software and technology engineering,and cloud platform.